University of Utah Staff Research Assistant in Salt Lake City, Utah

-We are looking for a Research Assistant interested in working with a diverse research team.
-Hours are flexible (up to 19 hours/week).
-We will work around your school schedule.
-Our research assistants work as part of a team which includes physicians, PhDs, and graduate students on hypothesis testing research projects.
-Most research projects are hypothesis driven and funded by the CDC / NIOSH .
-Projects also include the development of evidence-based practice guidelines.
+We are looking for a Research Assistant interested in working with a diverse research team of physicians, research faculty, and graduate students on hypothesis-testing research projects.
+Hours are flexible (up to 19 hours/week) with some flexibility to work around a school schedule.
+This position is specific to a COVID -19 study funded by the Centers for Disease Control and Prevention ( CDC ).
 We can teach you any of the necessary skills as long as you are willing and eager to learn.
-Come to gain hands on experience in hypothesis driven research in a friendly and challenging environment.
+This position offers hands-on experience with research in a friendly and challenging environment.

 One year research experience or equivalency; demonstrated organizational and communication skills; and a commitment to provide excellent customer service required.
 An understanding of research protocols and procedures preferred.

 This position is patient-sensitive and must fulfill all associated requirements.
 We protect our patients, coworkers and community by requiring all patient-sensitive employees to be immunized according to CDC standards and hospital policy.
 Limited exemptions may be made for documented medical contraindications or religious beliefs that object to vaccinations.